 With the resultant biblical theological synthesis as a narrative framework for ethical reflection, Cursing with God culminates with a proposal for faithful Christian cursing that coheres with the church’s royal-priestly vocation and inter-advent location in God’s narrative and contends that imprecatory performance has the dynamic capacity to stimulate faith, hope, and love while galvanizing the church to work for a more just world.
 With scholars, students, and trained clergy in view, Cursing with God aims to generate a recovery of the imprecatory psalms in Christian worship and piety.

 Laurence’s impressive book is inspired by his wife’s simple but profound question: ‘What are we supposed to do with the imprecatory psalms?’
 That question, coupled with—as he puts it—a glad admission of the authority of Scripture, leads Laurence, not to some sort of facile defense, but to the deepest of engagements with what many deem to be the Bible’s most challenging texts.
 A practical theologian as well as a biblical one, Laurence is interested in interpretation and performance, going so far as to include a sample liturgy based on Psalm 58.
-No doubt some readers will debate or nuance his redemptive-historical and Christological-narratival interpretive framework, but his ultimate conclusion is persuasive: ‘the psalms of wrath’ are necessary for proper communion with God, capable of healing, cultivating virtue, and providing a witness in a world gone horribly wrong.
-No one who wants to understand the imprecatory psalms can avoid this learned and pastoral study.~Brent A. Strawn, Professor of Old Testament and Professor of Law, Duke University
+No doubt some readers will debate or nuance Laurence's redemptive-historical and Christological-narratival interpretive framework, but his ultimate conclusion is persuasive: ‘the psalms of wrath’ are necessary for proper communion with God, capable of healing, cultivating virtue, and providing a witness in a world gone horribly wrong.
+No one who wants to understand the imprecatory psalms can avoid this learned and pastoral study.~Brent A. Strawn, D. Moody Smith Distinguished Professor of Old Testament and Professor of Law, Duke University

 A remarkable work—lyrically inspiring and imaginatively compelling.
 For many, it will represent a paradigm shift.
 Laurence not only rehabilitates the imprecatory psalms for use by the church, but he demonstrates their compatibility with Jesus’ call to love our enemies.
 This is more than a treatise on imprecation; Laurence offers a profound work of biblical theology in service of the church.
 He draws our attention to imprecation hiding in plain sight in the New Testament, and he charts a path for churches who are ready to recover this neglected aspect of the whole counsel of God.
 In a world plagued by injustice, this book is a gift we urgently need.~Carmen Joy Imes, Associate Professor of Old Testament, Biola University and editor of Praying the Psalms with Augustine and Friends